Mitigating Watermark Forgery in Generative Models via Randomized Key Selection: Threat Model

-\paragraph{Adversary's Capabilities and Goals.} (\textit{Model Access}) The attacker has black-box API access to the deployed model for querying and collecting watermarked samples, which is common in GenAI-as-a-Service, and may have direct access to the parameters of the open-source version of the deployed model. (\textit{Auxiliary Knowledge}) We assume an \emph{adaptive averaging attacker} who is highly capable \ie, knows the watermarking method and chosen hyperparameters, but does not know the secret watermarking keys \citep{lukas2024leveraging, diaa2024optimizing}.
-We distinguish between blind attackers who cannot determine which key generated which sample, and adaptive attackers who may have partial knowledge. (\textit{Query Access}) The watermark detection API is not accessible to the attacker and we assume each content generation query incurs a cost for the attacker (\eg, due to API fees or rate limits), and we limit the total query budget to collect at most $N$ watermarked samples from the provider's system\footnote{We adopt this threat model from prior work \cite{jovanovic2024watermarkstealing}, but unlike previous methods~\cite{kirchenbauer2023reliability} our method's forgery resistance is independent of $N$.}.
+\textbf{Attacker's Capabilities.} (\textit{Model Access}) The attacker has black-box API access to the provider's model which they can use to collect watermarked samples using any prompt. (\textit{Adaptive}) We assume an adaptive attacker who knows which watermarking method is used by our defender (incl. hyper-parameters), but they do not know the secret watermarking keys \citep{lukas2024leveraging, diaa2024optimizing}.
+We further distinguish between (i) \emph{blind} attackers who cannot easily separate watermarks detected by different keys, and (ii) \emph{informed} attackers who are given $N$ labeled watermarked samples. (\textit{Private Detector}) The watermark detection API is not accessible to the attacker. (\textit{Query Budget}) Unlike prior works \citep{jovanovic2024watermarkstealing}, our attacker is unrestricted in the number of queries they can make.

-(\textit{Objective}) The attacker's goal is to generate harmful watermarked content that the provider's model would refuse to generate and that content embeds the provider's watermark.
-We do not explicitly define `harmful' content, but instead use a pre-existing instruction-tuned model and consider content harmful if that model refuses to generate it.
-The attacker's goal is to maximize the expected success rate of generating harmful content that contains the provider's watermark.
+\textbf{Attacker's Goal.} The attacker's goal is to generate harmful content $x$ that (i) the provider would refuse to generate ($x\notin \mathcal{H}$) and (ii) that has a watermark ($\operatorname{Detect}_k(x)>\tau$).
+We do not explicitly define `harmful' content, but instead use a pre-existing instruction-tuned model and consider content harmful if the model refuses to generate it with a high probability.
+We do not consider robustness or partial-attribution attacks in this work, as they correspond to a different detection objective.